-Burning of the Clocks 2019 The Burning of the Clocks is based on a procession of lanterns and costumes, made from withies (willow canes) and white tissue paper, led by local bands with a carnival atmosphere.
-The procession […]Burning of the Clocks 2019 New Rd, Brighton BN1, UK Brighton United Kingdom
+Burning of the Clocks: How the English do Winter Solstice The Burning of the Clocks is a community procession of lanterns and costumes, that locals call ‘withies” (which are willow canes) and white light tissue paper, led by local bands and artists.
+The event runs with a truly dark winter-like artistic carnival atmosphere.
+The procession […]Burning of the Clocks 2020 New Rd, Brighton BN1, UK Brighton United Kingdom

 ‘Enjoy making paper lanterns, reflecting on the winters days that have passed and renewing the energy that sunlight brings by marching in England’s Burning of the Clocks Festival.’

 Brighton is truly sparked with an outpouring of passionate fun, blazing bonfire and fireworks that brighten up the dark winters night.
 Feel ready to wish goodbye to the old year.
 Usher in the bright one new with this unique celebration of community coming together through a dark time of year and comradery.